thundergolfer/thundergolfer.github.io/collections/_posts/2025-02-02-nvidia-gpu-memory-capacity.md

   <figcaption style="color: #777;">In the shadow lies dead memory cells.</figcaption>
 </figure>

-Modal just brought NVIDIA’s L40S GPU to the platform.
-This GPU’s datasheet lists it as offering 48GB of VRAM.
+<a href="https://modal.com/" target="_blank" rel="noopener noreferrer" style="color: #29b81f !important;"><strong>Modal</strong></a> just brought NVIDIA's L40S GPU to the platform.
+This GPU's datasheet lists it as offering 48GB of VRAM.
 A customer yesterday [asked about](https://modal-com.slack.com/archives/C069RAH7X4M/p1737562964448029) why he was only seeing 46,068 MiB out of the `nvidia-smi` report.
 He thought we might have short changed him, kept 2GB for ourselves!

 We don’t take [secret slices](https://www.youtube.com/watch?v=vrYa3G2IxTA) out of customer’s GPUs.
 You get a full, unadulterated, dedicated device.